|7:45-9:15||Networking Breakfast and Vendor Showcase

 |Internet of Payments - Payment Services for an IoT-infrastructure

-Presented by: Joachim Dorschel, Managing Partner, DPS Engineering GmbH
+Presented by: Joachim Dorschel, Managing Partner, DPS Group

 More and more IoT use cases require payment functions.
 Machine-to-machine-payments will emerge as an essential part of many IoT business models and related applications.
 Existing IoT platforms are focused on device management and big data analysis.
 Existing payment services are designed for human interaction.
 In this use case learn how a generic approach of bringing these two worlds together and how to apply this approach to an existing environment: payment of parking services in car parking.

-Presented by: Joseph Pierini, Vice President, PSC and Phyllis Woodruff, Vice President of Security Programs and Standards, Fiserv
+Presented by: Joseph Pierini, Vice President, PSC and Phyllis Woodruff, Vice President, Enterprise Cybersecurity Programs, Fiserv

 Segmentation isn't easy.
 There are many processes and systems that need access to the CDE and isolating the card data from the rest of the business can break critical business needs.
 Segmentation, when done right, can allow the business to continue without interruption while securing PAN data against unauthorized access.
 PSC has pen tested hundreds of segmentation designs and has seen some that work, some that might work and some that were a waste of money and resources.
 In this session, we'll cover the common points of compromise to your network and review the most common segmentation design schemes to identify which ones are smoke and mirrors and which ones can stand up against a direct assault.